TritonDataCenter/pkgsrc.smartos.org/changes/index.markdown

 ChangeLog would be an exercise in futility and not very helpful.
 So instead we try to summarise the most important changes in each quarterly release.

+## Major changes in pkgsrc-2016Q1

+* illumos packages are now built with -fstack-protector-strong to enable stack smashing protection for functions most at risk.
+* MANZ=yes has been enabled, ensuring manual pages are installed compressed.
+* A rust-1.8.0-dev package is available on illumos 64-bit for testing.
+* The MATE 1.14.0 desktop environment has been included from pkgsrc-wip.

 ## Major changes in pkgsrc-2015Q4

 * Major package additions include PHP 7.0 and Python 3.5.